Barnes Foundation Internship Descriptions

 - Contribute to community outreach or grassroots promotional efforts.

-- Submit calendar listings for programs and exhibitions.
+- Submit calendar listings for programs, events, and exhibitions.

-- Help with grassroots outreach to drive program attendance.
+- Assist with grassroots outreach to drive program attendance.

 - Scan, copy, and file documents.